geoscholar/RGVFlood/docs/implementation/surveydatamodel/goals/index.rst

-Goals of Survey Data Model
+Goals of Geospatial Data Model
 ==========================

-RATES will utilize Survey Data Model to provide stakeholders with a greater understanding of how data models areas are:
+RATES will utilize Geospatial Data Model to provide stakeholders with a greater understanding of how data models areas are:
 - Planned
 - Collected
 - Shared